marcoscarloseduardo/renaper-chart-map/README.md

 Migration Balance: It is the difference between the number of immigrants and emigrants.

 ## Credits
-This code is based on a contribution shared by Kyle Walker (@kyle_e_walker), who, in turn, drew inspiration from a visualization of U.S. census data on the percentage of workers working from home.
+This code is based on a contribution shared by [Kyle Walker](@kyle_e_walker), who, in turn, drew inspiration from a visualization of U.S. census data on the percentage of workers working from home.

-Special thanks to Kyle Walker for his valuable contribution.

-Note: This analysis utilizes RENAPER data and focuses on internal migration in Argentina during the mentioned period.
+<i>Note</i>: This analysis utilizes RENAPER data and focuses on internal migration in Argentina during the mentioned period.